 Average Credit Card Debt by Age Group in 2026

 Credit card debt is something almost every American encounters at some point.
 But the amount people carry varies significantly depending on where they are in life.
 Understanding how your balance compares to your peers — and why those differences exist — can help you put your own debt in perspective.
+(For a deeper take on how high balances and other factors push borrowers below the prime threshold, see our explainer on what a subprime credit score means.)

 Average Credit Card Debt by Generation